 DGEG's decisions may be challenged by appeal to the Minister of the Economy.
-Decisions from any of the regulatory entities may be challenged by court proceedings.
+In any case, decisions from any of the regulatory entities may be challenged by court proceedings.

 Regulation of natural gas production

 4 What is the ownership and organisational structure for production of natural gas (other than LNG)?
 How does the government derive value from natural gas production?